Loading Video...

 Activity

 People talk about throwing things "away."
 Did you know there is no "away?"
-In this exercise you'll classify what your school discards and then find new place for the stuff you no longer want or need.
+In this activity, you'll classify what your school discards and then find new place for the stuff you no longer want or need.

-Back through Time
+Back Through Time

 Activity

-Can It
+Can It!

 Activity